Salutary Minority Tokenholder Protection Framework

 Discretionary Authority: Salutary maintains reasonable discretion, exercised in good faith based on documented criteria, in determining whether violations have occurred and selecting appropriate remedies.
 This includes decisions regarding treasury freezes, escrow releases, and enforcement actions.
 Salutary shall maintain internal review minutes documenting its decision process.

-No Guarantee of Recovery: While Salutary will use commercially reasonable efforts to protect minority tokenholders through the mechanisms described herein, Salutary does not guarantee full recovery of losses or complete remediation of violations.
+No Guarantee of Recovery and Risk Acknowledgment: While Salutary shall use commercially reasonable efforts to protect Legacy Minority Tokenholders through the mechanisms described herein, Salutary does not guarantee full recovery of losses or complete remediation of violations.
 The protective framework creates rights and enforceable procedures but cannot ensure against all potential harms, particularly in cases of sophisticated evasion, criminal fraud, or jurisdictional challenges.

 Limitation of Liability: Salutary shall not be liable for any failure to detect violations, delays in enforcement, or inability to recover assets, except in cases of willful misconduct.